Thermally induced spin-transfer torques in superconductor/ferromagnet bilayers

 {\it In summary,} we have predicted and microscopically calculated a thermally induced STT in thin film S/F bilayers containing a DW.
-It features adiabatic as well nonadiabatic contributions.
-The former results from the thermally induced spin pumping into the superconducting region close to the DW.
-The physical mechanism of the latter is a unique feature of superconducting hybrids: it is caused by the presence of a spatially dependent spin current carried by triplet Cooper pairs in the region occupied by the DW.
-We have demonstrated that this torque contribution allows for the steady DW motion at small temperature differences.
+It features adiabatic as well as nonadiabatic contributions.
+The physical mechanism of the torque is a unique feature of superconducting hybrids: it results from (i) the extremely efficient quasiparticle spin pumping into the superconducting region close to the DW provided by the giant Seebeck effect and (ii) strong interaction between quasiparticles and the condensate in the superconductor resulting in the characteristic length scale $\xi_S$ of the quasiparticle spin evolution, what, in its turn, gives rise to a nonadiabatic torque contribution at $l_{DW} \lesssim \xi_S$.
+We have demonstrated that this torque allows for a high-velocity steady DW motion corresponding to $v \sim 100$m/s at small temperature differences $\sim 1K$ applied at the length of several domain wall widths.

-{\it Acknowledgments.} This work was financially supported by the DFG through SFB 767 \textit{Controlled Nanosystems}.
-The work of A.M.B and I.V.B is carried out within the state task of ISSP RAS.
-I.V.B. also acknowledges the financial support by Foundation for the Advancement of Theoretical Physics and Mathematics “BASIS”.